ibm-cloud-docs/sap/sap-power-virtual-server-ha-vsi.md

 4. Enter a **Name** and a **Description** for the key.
 5. Click **Create**.

-Click download to save the API key.
+Click download to save the API key to a JSON file.
-Keep the key in a safe place.
+Keep the downloaded file in a safe place.

 The key is available for 300 seconds.
 After 300 seconds, you won't be able to view or retrieve the key.